MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 ## IDL attributes, add method wizard

-Use this page of the Add Method Wizard to specify any interface definition language (IDL) settings for the method.
+Use this page to specify any interface definition language (IDL) settings for the method.

 - `id`